RogerMarsh/dptdb/README.txt

 Wine
 ----

    These installs were done on FreeBSD.
 I do not know what happens elsewhere.

-    The package can be installed for Pythons 2.7, 3.3, 3.4, and 3.5, which are installed under Wine.
+   The package can be installed for Pythons 2.7, 3.3, 3.4, 3.5, and 3.6, which are installed under Wine.

    The package cannot be installed for Pythons 3.7, and 3.8, which are installed under Wine.

-    For Python 3.6 it may matter whether the FreeBSD is i386 or amd64:

-        The package can be installed for Python 3.6 on FreeBSD 11.3 i386 with the emulators/wine port (on a 64-bit box).

-        The package cannot be installed for Python 3.6 on FreeBSD 12.1 amd64 with the emulators/i386-wine port.
+   For Python 3.4 and later, installed means a copy of a user-only install on Microsoft Windows.

    Build dependencies

       * `Wine`_
       * `Python`_ 2.7 or later (both host system and Microsoft Windows versions)
       * `setuptools`_
-      * `SWIG`_ 4.0.1 or later
+      * `SWIG`_ 2.0.8 or later
       * `MinGW Installation Manager`_
       * 'GNU make'_ (called gmake on BSD systems, usually make otherwise)